cloxnu/GeneralizedSuffixTree/README.md

 ## The longest common substring problem

 Given two or more strings, find the longest substring of these strings.
 Specifically, the longest common substring of the two strings *"cacaocac"* and *"ccaooc"* is *"cao"*.
-This seemingly simple problem, but still needs a more complex algorithm until today.
+This seems like such a simple problem, but it still requires a complicated algorithm today.

 This repo has implemented an algorithm to solve this problem by constructing a tree called Generalized Suffix Tree (GST).
 GST is a tree structure which contains sets of suffix strings of the origin string.
 Usually, the string will be appended a unique character *"$"* for representing "the end", this is to avoid the last node not splitting due to repeated ending characters.